Women in IT 2019

 Women in IT Event set for March 29!

-We're especially excited for our Third Annual Women in Information Technology (WIT) event on April 20.
-That's because it will be held in our new:
+We're especially excited for our fourth annual Women in Information Technology (WIT) event on March 29.
+It will be held in our new:

 Scott Community College Urban Campus